osipovarev/github-intro/README.md

 8. Review your partner's pull request and merge it into the original repo (can also do this on the GitHub website)
     * `gh pr checkout PRNUMBER`
     * `gh pr merge`
+9. On your fork, sync your fork so your repo is updated (Do this on the github website)
-9. Pull the changes from the original repo into your local repo
+10. Pull the changes from the your fork into your local repo
     * `git pull`

 Now we will be working on GitHub Desktop, the GitHub website, or VSCode git integration.
-Use whichever GUI you prefer and find the equivalent commands to the command line commands printed below.
+Use whichever GUI you prefer.
+The equivalent command line commands to GUI options are printed below each step.
 We will be creating a branch and then working on the same file on two different branches to create a merge conflict.
 Branches are great for experimenting on a feature or fixing a bug without affecting the main code, but they can cause merge conflicts if two branches change the same line of code.

 Example of branching:
 ```mermaid